Analytical. Dynamic. Collegial.

 Throughout the year, our people love a good puzzle!
 Beyond the typical after-work gatherings, we offer puzzles and games in the office for employees to use during lunch or after work, and organize escape-the-room events and trivia nights.
 Man Numeric connections happen inside and outside work.

 "At Man Numeric we hire high achievers and work hard at nurturing and growing our people.
 People who thrive at Man Numeric are intellectually curious, passionate, and roll up their sleeves across all levels and roles.
 We believe our benefits are some of the best in the industry and extend to intangibles such as internal clubs and networks, mentoring and growth programs.
 As a researcher at Man Numeric I love to analyze data and continuously learn new technologies.
-As a talent manager I get to use my passion for people to make Man Numeric one of the best places to work in finance.”
+I consider myself lucky to be able to pursue my passion for research at one of the best places to work in quantitative finance.”

 Artemiza Woodgate, PhD,